 By 1819, it was decided that Oktoberfest should be an annual festival.
-It has taken place every year since, except for during two cholera outbreaks and two World Wars.
+It has taken place every year since, except for during two cholera outbreaks, two World Wars and two years of coronavirus.
 Over time, the date was gradually brought forward to coincide with the warmer September weather, and more activities were added to the programme.

 Tragedy struck in 1980, when a bomb exploded in the main entrance to Oktoberfest, killing 13 people and injuring 200 more.
 The assailant was himself killed in the attack, which was one of the worst in German history.

-Nowadays, Oktoberfest is the largest folk festival in the world, drawing 6 million visitors from all over the world each year - and it continues to break record after record for the amount of German beer drunk (usually more than 75.800 hectolitres!) and the number of roast chickens gobbled down each year.
+Nowadays, Oktoberfest is the largest folk festival in the world, drawing 6 million visitors each year - and it continues to break record after record for the amount of German beer drunk (usually more than 75.800 hectolitres!) and the number of roast chickens gobbled down each year.

 If you’re heading to Oktoberfest, we’ve rounded up some important information on dates, times and tent reservations, as well as an overview of some of the events and attractions you don’t want to miss.